AdamGonda/radix-links/talk.md

-You can use it to create smart contracts on the Radix platform By the way the platforms native token is called RDX
+You can use it to create smart contracts on the Radix platform By the way the platform's native token is called RDX

 There are two main concepts if we talk about Scrypto Blueprints and Components